I believe that client success is the only measure of a coach's success.

 After helping me align the senior team, Brady designed a company-wide program called "NYNEX Winning Ways," focused on our four core values; Quality, Ethics and Caring for the Individual.
 The results were amazing; there was a quantum leap in communication, cooperation, and collaboration across the board.
 Our employees had a new spirit of trust and mutual respect that measurably improved our results, and reduced interdepartmental turf battles.
 I received countless phone calls and notes from the rank and file telling me how much they appreciated what we were doing.
 I learned it takes an entire company to turn a whale in a bathtub.

 On a personal level, I consider John Brady's wisdom, coaching, and the Winning Ways process to be the most rewarding and challenging achievement of my business career.
-The results were dramatic and lasting, and the New York Public Service Commission lauded our quick turnaround and our renewed commitment to high ethical standards, quality, and customer service.
-I was proud of our employees and our success story, so we made the centerpiece of our Annual Report as follows:
+The results were dramatic and lasting, and Peter H. Bradford, the chairman of the New York State Public Service Commission, lauded our quick turnaround and our renewed commitment to high ethical standards, quality, and customer service.
+I was proud of our employees and our success story, so we made Winning Ways the centerpiece of our Annual Report as follows:

 "For employees, NYNEX is becoming a new kind of company with completely new ways of getting the job done.
 Our corporate culture, embodied in a set of principles we call NYNEX Winning Ways, gives all of our people a stake in building and acting on our foundation of core values: Quality, Ethics and Caring for the Individual."